jondoesntgit/primary-songs/lyrics/they-that-wait.md

-title:￼Isaiah 40:31 They That Wait
+title:Isaiah 40:31 They That Wait
+key:D

 They that wait upon the Lord shall renew their strength, they shall mount up with wings as eagles
 They shall run, and not be weary,